simplon-lerouxDunvael/Brief_8/Plans_et_demarches/Action_plan_w_usefull_commands.md

 kubectl get pods
 kubectl get services

 As everything was running perfectly, I used the IP address to connect to the Voting App.
 It worked fine.
-Then I deleted the redis pod ```kubectl delete pod redis-service``` and typed ```kubcetl get pods```.
+Then I deleted the redis pod ```kubectl delete pod redis-service``` and typed ```kubectl get pods```.
 The redis service was automatically renewed.
 Finally, I refreshed the voting app page and found out that the votes count had not been reset.
 All the containers were working and the persistent volume as well.

 [&#8679;](#top)